Nuitka/Nuitka-website/site/posts/nuitka-release-20.rst

    have been moved to common code, and in some cases were having wrong texts corrected.

--  Use enum definitions in the Nuitka package configuration schema rather than manual ``oneOf`` types.
+-  Use enum definitions in the Nuitka Package Configuration schema rather than manual ``oneOf`` types.

 -  The User Manual was proof read and had a bunch of wordings improved.